Bird Courtship Rituals: Love Is in the Air

 When it comes to courtship, birds pull out all the stops, using elaborate displays to attract a potential mate and outdo the competition.
-Each species tackles this very important task differently.
 Here are some courtly behaviors to look for this spring.

 This grouse species uses a lek—a mating arena of sorts—where males perform to attract females.
 Male sharp-tailed grouse stick their pointed tails up, aim their wings down and inflate purple air sacs along their necks.
 Then they quickly shake and vibrate their entire bodies while cooing out.
 Females visit the lek during these displays and select a male to breed with.
 Prairie chickens have a similar dance.
 Sage grouse have air sacs on their chests, which they inflate and boom.
 No matter the species, a grouse display is always a sight to see.